afewell/afewell.github.io/src/pages/blog/GitlabTapIntegration.md

       secretName: gitlab-gitlab-tls
 ```

-I also did the same thing for the minio ingress object, deployed the files, and then logged into the gitlab web interface and everything worked great.
+I also did the same thing for each of the other ingress objects, deployed the files, and then logged into the gitlab web interface and everything worked great.
+If you would like to see the all of the final ingress object yamls you can [see them in the ovathetap repo here](https://github.com/afewell/ovathetap/blob/main/assets/gitlab-ingresses.yaml).

 ### Adding SSH support